 Sidney’s father, Harry Bugg, died 1935, Ipswich.

-Sidney is also remembered on Holy Trinity church memorial, Ipswich.
+Sidney is also remembered on the war memorial at Holy Trinity Church, Ipswich.

 Sidney lost two brothers in the First World War.